 If the topic or research question is deemed inappropriate for the subject in which the essay is registered, no more than four marks can be awarded for this criterion.
-This applies to history essays that breach the 10-year rule.
+This applies to WSEE essays where the issue is not contemporary. ("Contemporary" is defined here as an issue that is relevant during the student's lifetime.)

 0 The work does not reach a standard outlined by the descriptors below.
 1-2 Knowledge and understanding is limited.
 The selection of source material has limited relevance and is only partially appropriate to the research question.
 Knowledge of the topic/discipline(s)/issue is anecdotal, unstructured and mostly descriptive with sources not effectively being used.
 Use of terminology and concepts is unclear and limited.
 Subject-specific terminology and/or concepts are either missing or inaccurate, demonstrating limited knowledge and understanding.
 3-4 Knowledge and understanding is good.
 The selection of source material is mostly relevant and appropriate to the research question.
 Knowledge of the topic/discipline(s)/issue is clear; there is an understanding of the sources used but their application is only partially effective.
 Use of terminology and concepts is adequate.
-The use of subject-specific terminology and concepts is mostly accurate, demonstrating an appropriate level of knowledge and understanding.
-If the topic or research question is deemed inappropriate for the subject in which the essay is registered no more than four marks can be awarded for this criterion.
+The use of subject-specific terminology and concepts is mostly accurate, demonstrating an appropriate level of knowledge and understanding. esearch question is deemed inappropriate for the subject in which the essay is registered no more than be awarded for this criterion.
 5-6 Knowledge and understanding is excellent.

-- The selection of source materials is clearly relevant and appropriate to the research question. - Knowledge of the topic/discipline(s)/issue is clear and coherent and sources are used effectively and with understanding.
+• The selection of source materials is clearly relevant and appropriate to the research question.

-Use of terminology and concepts is good.

-The use of subject-specific terminology and concepts is accurate and consistent, demonstrating effective knowledge and understanding.
+- Knowledge of the topic/discipline(s)/issue is clear and coherent and sources are used effectively and with understanding. - Use of terminology and concepts is good. - The use of subject-specific terminology and concepts is accurate and consistent, demonstrating effective knowledge and understanding.